 Dassault hints at new Falcon launch in 2017

-Dassault Aviation’s chairman Éric Trappier has dropped the strongest hint yet that a new Falcon will be launched in 2017.
+can you buy generic viagra in australia Dassault Aviation’s chairman Éric Trappier has dropped the strongest hint yet that a new Falcon will be launched in 2017.

-Speaking to Corporate Jet Investor during the opening ceremony for the new Falcon service centre in Bordeaux, Trappier said he will not wait for a recovery in the business jet market before launching a new model.
+see url Speaking to Corporate Jet Investor during the opening ceremony for the new Falcon service centre in Bordeaux, Trappier said he will not wait for a recovery in the business jet market before launching a new model.

-Earlier Trappier had said that 2016 has been tough for everybody, and that he did not see market conditions improving before 2018 at the earliest.
+trial sample of viagra Earlier Trappier had said that 2016 has been tough for everybody, and that he did not see market conditions improving before 2018 at the earliest.

-Although Trappier would not expand further on any possible aircraft launch, he did say that waiting for a recovery would put Dassault behind their competition when the recovery did come.
+see Although Trappier would not expand further on any possible aircraft launch, he did say that waiting for a recovery would put Dassault behind their competition when the recovery did come.

 Dassault has been believed to be studying a stretched version of the Falcon 5X for several years.
 Many believe this will be called the Falcon 9X, although when asked, Trappier laughs and says the new Falcon will be called NX, saying it will be “NX as it is the next Falcon”.